Thabani Mpofu: Background

 Born on the 13th of April 1982 in Ingezi Kadoma, Thabani Mpofu grew up in Kadoma where he had his early education at Mupawose Primary School and Munyaradzi Secondary School after which he joined Jameson High School for his “A” Levels.
 After high school, Mpofu enrolled for a Law Degree with the Great Zimbabwe University but following the closure of that university's faculty of law, he then joined the University of Zimbabwe to continue with his degree.

 In 2008, his final year at the University of Zimbabwe, Thabani won both the ICRC national moot court competition with a team that included Fadzayi Mahere and Farai Mushoriwa.
 The team went on to win ICRC African moot court competition, where he was named the best speaker in the finals which came with an internship with the United Nations International Criminal Tribunal for Rwanda (ICTR) based in Arusha, Tanzania.
 Thabani Mpofu briefly worked as a Legal Researcher in the Office of the Trial Prosecutor and took part in the prosecution of Ephrem Setako.

 Career

 In 2009 Thabani joined the Bar of Zimbabwe as the youngest advocate in the country.
 In 2012, Thabani he formed a human rights trust called Thabani Mpofu Center for Justice.
 In 2015 he co-founded The Chambers - Advocates for Zimbabwe, which is the largest set of chambers in the Zimbabwe.

 Thabani Mpofu has been involved major cases in commercial, constitutional and political litigation in Zimbabwe and has represented a significant number of companies on the Zimbabwe Stock Exchange as well as government officials, deposed presidents and other organisations.
-Thabani has been invited as amicus curiae to the Constitutional Court of Zimbabwe, Hight Court and Supreme Courts of Zimbabwe in complex litigation.
+Thabani has been invited as amicus curiae to the Constitutional Court of Zimbabwe, High Court and Supreme Courts of Zimbabwe in complex litigation.
 In 2016 he was named in the JCI Zimbabwe Ten Outstanding Young Persons Award and has been included several times in top 40 of most influential young Zimbabweans in the various lists drawn in Zimbabwe.